ueatmybrain/figure-search/README.md

 # Figure Search
 Tool to assist you in searching anime figures (and other stuff) on various japanese sites.

+This is basically just a vue frontend, so no backend required :D

 # Core features:

 - Multiple search buttons (Google, Mercari Japan, Suruga-ya, Yahoo Auctions Japan (buyee) and a customizable button)